Investigating the hyperparameter space of deep neural network models for reaction coordinates: Introduction

 Transition state (TS) plays a fundamental role in chemical reactions and enzyme catalysis.\cite{Pauling.1948,Wolfenden.1969,Schramm.2007,Jiang.2008,Peters.2017} While reactions in simple model system can be well characterized using a few TSs, the reactions in solution and biomolecules involve numerous intermediate and TSs on the high-dimensional potential energy surface.\cite{Bruice.2002,Garcia-Viloca.2004,Ishida.2003,Hayashi.2012,Masgrau.2015} It is thus indispensable to describe the reactions on the low-dimensional free energy surface (FES) described by a few collective variables (CVs), and it has been of great interest to determine the optimal CVs from a number of possible CV candidates that can adequately describe the FES and TS.
 In a representative case of alanine dipeptide, the conformational transitions have been successfully characterized with the FES using two dihedral angles, $\phi$ and $\psi$, known as the Ramachandran plot\cite{Ramachandran.1968} (Figure \ref{fig:molecule}).

-From a kinetic perspective, TS is considered as a point in potential or free energy surface having equal probability of reaching the reactant and product states.\cite{Geissler.1999,Hummer.2004,Peters.2016} The committor $p_B(\mathbf{x})$, defined as the probability of reaching the state $B$ from the configuration denoted by $\mathbf{x}$ without returning to state $A$, changes monotonically from 0 to 1 along an ideal RC and become 0.5 at the TS. {\pb} thus serves as a good measure to evaluate the quality of a RC, and have been used to optimize the RCs from a large number of candidate CVs.\cite{Bolhuis.2000,Rhee.2005,Ma.2005,Peters.2007,Jung.2023,Quaytman.2007,Branduardi.2007,Peters.2007,Mullen.2014,Okazaki.2019,Mori.2020,Mori.2020z1,Wu.20225z,Wu.20221kk,Manuchehrfar.2021,Zhang.2024} These studies of RCs have led to realize that an adequate RC that satisfies the $p_B \sim 0.5$ condition is often much more complicated than typical CVs used to build the FESs\cite{Ma.2005,Mullen.2014,Mori.2013}.
-For instance, in the case of alanine dipeptide, the $C_{\mathrm{eq}}$ to $C_{\mathrm{ax}}$ transition in vacuum required another dihedral angle $\theta$ (Figure \ref{fig:molecule})\cite{Bolhuis.2000}, and the reaction in water is even more complex.\cite{Bolhuis.2000,Ma.2005}
+From a kinetic perspective, TS is considered as a point in potential or free energy surface having equal probability of reaching the reactant and product states.\cite{Geissler.1999,Hummer.2004,Peters.2016} The committor $p_\mathrm{B}(\mathbf{x})$, defined as the probability of reaching the state $B$ from the configuration denoted by $\mathbf{x}$ without returning to state $A$, changes monotonically from 0 to 1 along an ideal RC and become 0.5 at the TS. {\pb} thus serves as a good measure to evaluate the quality of a RC, and have been used to optimize the RCs from a large number of candidate CVs.\cite{Bolhuis.2000,Rhee.2005,Ma.2005,Peters.2007,Jung.2023,Quaytman.2007,Branduardi.2007,Mullen.2014,Okazaki.2019,Mori.2020,Mori.2020z1,Wu.20225z,Wu.20221kk,Manuchehrfar.2021,Zhang.2024} These studies of RCs have led to realize that an adequate RC that satisfies the $p_\mathrm{B} \sim 0.5$ condition is often much more complicated than typical CVs used to build the FESs\cite{Ma.2005,Mullen.2014,Mori.2013}.
+For instance, in the case of alanine dipeptide, the $C_{\mathrm{eq}}$ to $C_{\mathrm{ax}}$ transition in vacuum required another dihedral angle $\theta$ (Figure \ref{fig:molecule})\cite{Bolhuis.2000}, and the reaction in water is even more complex and challenging.\cite{Bolhuis.2000,Ma.2005} In particular, the RC in water have only been characterized successfully with an elaborated reaction coordinate, i.e., the solvent-derived electrostatic torque around one of the main-chain bonds, showing the challenge in identifying the RC coordinate when solvent is present.\cite{Ma.2005}

 Machine learning (ML) approaches have recently been actively applied to identify the CVs and RCs from the molecular dynamics (MD) simulation trajectories\cite{Mardt.2018,Chen.201868,Sultan.2018,Ribeiro.2018,Rogal.2019,Wang.2020oz,Bonati.2020,Belkacemi.2021,Bonati.2021,Hooft.2021,Frassek.2021dp,Zhang.20213u,Kikutsuji.2022,Neumann.2022,Liang.2023,Lazzeri.2023,Singh.2023,Jung.2023,Ray.2023c38,Naleem.2023,Majumder.2024}.
 In particular, Ma and Dinner\cite{Ma.2005} have developed an automatic CV search algorithm by combining the genetic algorithm to identify the RC for the alanine dipeptide isomerization.
 Along this line, we have recently combined the deep neural network (DNN) approach with the cross-entropy minimization method\cite{Mori.2020,Mori.2020z1} to optimize the RC from many CV candidates using the committor distribution as a measure\cite{Kikutsuji.2022,Okada.2024}.
 Our study highlighted the effectiveness of the explainable AI (XAI) method in characterizing the CVs that contribute to the RC.